 Quality assurance is a large part of running PPC initiatives.
-When new campaigns are built for an account, it is of utmost importance to QA.
+When new campaigns are built for an account, it is of utmost importance to to conduct a thorough quality assurance (QA) process to ensure that everything is set up for success.
+Below is a comprehensive guide to all the boxes you need to tick before setting your campaigns live.

 Ad Rotation

-If you’re testing ad copy in this campaign(s), please make sure ad rotation is set to rotate indefinitely!
+If you’re testing ad copy in your campaign(s), make sure ad rotation is set to rotate indefinitely!
+This ensures all ads within the campaign are shown evenly.
+Otherwise Google will generally favour one version early on, potentially preventing others from getting a fair chance of performing.

 The targeted location is extremely important, particularly for accounts that are segmented by location.
-What you don’t want to do is target the entire world (yes – this has happened before).
+Double-check that each campaign is targeting the correct region and has the correct language chosen – you don’t want to target the entire world (yes – this has happened before).

 Keywords

 Take a quick skim of the keywords in the campaign.
 Do they make sense and are they relevant?
-Also, be sure to check that any keywords that are supposed to be modified broad include the necessary “+”.
+Be sure to check you’re happy with the match types you’ve chosen in your campaign.

 Display Targeting

-One of the most common mistakes I see in ads is typos!
+One of the most common mistakes in ads are typos!

 Take a few minutes to double check that all words are spelled correctly, and keep in mind that Excel’s spell check feature might not catch all errors (for example: using “their” instead of “there”).
 These errors are easy to make, so make sure you check for them.